fathomnet/worms-server/README.md

 6. `/query/startswith/:prefix` - returns all names that start with `:prefix`.
 [Example](http://fathomnet.org:8888/query/startswith/fish)
 7. `/query/contains/:glob` - returns all the names that contain `:glob`.
 [Example](http://fathomnet.org:8888/query/contains/crab)
 8. `/synonyms/:name` - returns alternative names for a term.
 THe first term in the list is the primary/accepted name.
 [Example](http://fathomnet.org:8888/synonyms/Acanthonus%20armatus)
+9. `/info/:name` - returns the name, alternateNames, and rank of a term.
+[Example](http://fathomnet.org:8888/info/Opistoteuthis)

 ## Usage